Geobiology: Major geobiological events

 The geologic timescale overlain with major geobiologic events and occurrences.
 The oxygenation of the atmosphere is shown in blue starting 2.4 Ga, although the exact dating of the Great Oxygenation Event is debated.

 Perhaps the most profound geobiological event is the introduction of oxygen into the atmosphere by photosynthetic bacteria.
 This oxygenation of Earth's primordial atmosphere (the so-called oxygen catastrophe or Great Oxygenation Event) and the oxygenation of the oceans altered surface biogeochemical cycles and the types of organisms that have been evolutionarily selected for.

 A subsequent major change was the advent of multicellularity.
 The presence of oxygen allowed eukaryotes and, later, multicellular life to evolve.

 More anthropocentric geobiologic events include the origin of animals and the establishment of terrestrial plant life, which affected continental erosion and nutrient cycling, and likely changed the types of rivers observed, allowing channelization of what were previously predominantly braided rivers.

 More subtle geobiological events include the role of termites in overturning sediments, coral reefs in depositing calcium carbonate and breaking waves, sponges in absorbing dissolved marine silica, the role of dinosaurs in breaching river levees and promoting flooding, and the role of large mammal dung in distributing nutrients.

+S.G Neruchev (1927-2012), a petroleum geologist, described seventeen major geobiologic events in his 1999 paper, titled, "Periodicity of global geologic and biologic events in the Phanerozoic".
+He described these events chronologically, based on where black shales (organic rich, radioactive, copper, bituminous) were found.